 Though not as known or used as frequently in the US, the National Institute of Health and Care Excellence (NICE) in the UK, has recommended hypnosis for IBS for patients that do not respond to standard treatment of irritable bowel syndrome (IBS).

-So if you find yourself getting up five times a night to pee, mapping out your excursions depending on where all the public bathrooms are and have frequent bellyaches, consider going to your physician to get a proper diagnosis of IBS and then…call me at 415.699.2574 or contact me for a free consultation to see if my Healing Irritable Bowel Syndrome Program based on research-proven gut-directed hypnosis can help you with symptoms of multiple sclerosis and IBS.
+So if you find yourself getting up five times a night to pee, mapping out your excursions depending on where all the public bathrooms are and have frequent bellyaches, consider going to your physician to get a proper diagnosis of IBS and then…call me at 415.699.2574 or contact me for a free consultation to see if my hypnotherapy services based on research-proven gut-directed hypnosis can help you with symptoms of multiple sclerosis and IBS.

 Your body will thank you!